 “I think we began to have concerns that we were gonna be set up for possibly a different litigation opportunity,” he said, “and that by having somebody that apparently was going to take us to court, it was just an unhealthy work environment.”

-In regard to Iwaseczko’s firing, both sides agreed it was because she had sent emails outside the district to herself and then Spatafore.
-But Renner argued that Section 1558 protected her showing Spatafore the information because she believed Weed and Pest was engaged in “disparate treatment” of its employees.
+In regard to Iwaseczko’s firing, both sides agreed it happened after she had sent emails to nondistrict email addresses to herself and then Spatafore.
+But Renner argued that Section 1558 protected her showing Spatafore the information because she believed Weed and Pest was engaged in “disparate treatment” of its employees, and Mateosky said in his deposition that an employee's outside email would still be considered "within the district."

 The decision rests with Judge Henley, who asked the lawyers to submit written closing statements.
 That could take several weeks because he said they could wait until after they receive the transcript of the trial.
 He then will take several more weeks to consider the evidence, so a decision isn’t imminent.